 By Dr. Ronald Hoffman

 DIM possesses hormone-modulating effects.* It may do so in several ways.
-Studies suggest it protects the body from xenoestrogens, compounds that mimic and intensify the effects of estrogen.* DIM has also been shown to favorably alter the ratios of “good” to “bad” estrogen.* In the prostate, DIM has been shown to antagonize the effects of dihydrotestosterone (DHT), the excess of which is associated with risk of enlarged prostate and prostate cancer.*
+Studies suggest it protects the body from xenoestrogens, compounds that mimic and intensify the effects of estrogen.* DIM has also been shown to favorably alter the ratios of “good” to “bad” estrogen.* In the prostate, DIM has been shown to antagonize the effects of dihydrotestosterone (DHT), the excess of which is associated with risk of enlarged prostate.*

-In addition to its hormone-modulating effects, DIM has been found to support immune function via a variety of mechanisms: It may promote DNA repair; accelerate the death of cancer cells by restoring apoptosis (programmed cell death); it may also support the activity of natural killer (NK) cells.*
+In addition to its hormone-modulating effects, DIM has been found to support immune function via a variety of mechanisms: It may promote DNA health; restore apoptosis (programmed cell death); it may also support the activity of natural killer (NK) cells.*

-One common question is whether DIM is compatible with conventional therapy for patients suffering from cancer?
-Some studies suggest that, not only does it not interfere, but instead may support normal tissue integrity during radiation.* Other research suggests DIM may aid in the body’s ability to effectively process medications and ward off drug resistance, a major cause of chemotherapy failure.*
+One common question is whether DIM is compatible with conventional therapies?
+Some studies suggest that, not only does it not interfere, but instead may support normal tissue integrity.*

-As a corollary to DIM’s anti-androgen effects, some have proposed its application to conditions of hormone dysregulation like acne, androgenic alopecia, and polycystic ovarian syndrome (PCOS).*
+As a corollary to DIM’s anti-androgen effects, some have proposed its application to conditions of hormone dysregulation.*

 A controversy rages in the supplement industry over the relative merits of indole-3-carbinol (I3C) versus DIM.
 While it is true that I3C has documented intrinsic activities apart from its role as a precursor to DIM, after much research, I sided with the DIM camp.
 For one, much higher amounts of I3C are required to achieve therapeutic benefits; additionally, concerns have been raised over the safety of I3C; and I3C is said to be less stable than DIM.